Making Tax Digital

 If you are already using software then you are more than likely already compliant with the MTD requirements and you may just be able to carry on as you do now.
 However, you will still need to check with your software supplier that the version you are using is compliant with Making Tax Digital guidelines.
 If your current software isn’t compliant then you must consider changing your accounting software.
 Alternatively, you can look into using bridging software for your MTD requirements.
 By using bridging software you will download the quarterly data from your current system into Microsoft Excel and it will create all the necessary electronic links and file your MTD return with HMRC.

 When it comes to meeting your MTD requirements, there are things we can do to make your life easier.
 There is never any harm in looking at your current software and asking the following questions:

 - If I was starting my business today would I use this software for my accounting needs?

 - Are there processes that I am doing manually that could be automated or become part of my overall accounts process with additional software?

 - Is the business using the accounting software to its capabilities to actually generate useful management information?

 Having answered those three questions honestly, do you think you need to do something about your software?

 Disclaimer: The information in this blog is correct at the time of writing and is to be used as general guidance only.
-Please contact your local Hartley Fowler office for specific advice.
+Please contact your local Hartley Fowler office for specific advice on Making Tax Digital.